Message from our Division Director

 Medical physics lies at the intersection of medicine, biology, and technology, and as such, is a fertile field for research and development.
 Because of its strong basic science, engineering, and medical science programs, as well as the proximities of the medical school, engineering school, and basic science department buildings to one another, Stanford inherently caters to the multidisciplinary nature of medical physics, making it a unique institution for medical physics research.
 In particular, our program directly benefits and contributes greatly to Stanford’s diversity and the viability of its multidisciplinary environment in biomedical engineering and medical physics.
 For example, our research program provides an excellent platform for our residents, postdocs, and students to interact with clinicians, granting an effective means to reduce the gap between basic scientific research and clinical practice.
 Further, we truly believe that an effective interplay between research, clinical practice, and industrial R&D is essential to advance patient care.
 Clinically, we work closely with radiation oncologists, radiation therapists, and other healthcare alliance members to ensure that our patients are treated safely, accurately, and efficiently.

 We have taken various initiatives to accomplish our mission over the years and we are proud that our division is internationally recognized as one of the best in the field of medical physics.
-As can be found from exploring this website, our research and development activities cover a broad range of subjects within the scope of radiation physics, including anatomical and molecular imaging, image guided interventions, treatment planning, radiobiological modeling, novel dose delivery techniques, robotics, cloud computing, Monet Carlo simulation, nanomedicine, and targeted therapy.
+As can be found from exploring this website, our research and development activities cover a broad range of subjects within the scope of radiation physics, including artificial intelligence and big data, anatomical and molecular imaging, image-guided interventions, treatment planning, FLASH and radiobiological modeling, novel dose delivery techniques, robotics, cloud computing, Monte Carlo simulation, nanomedicine, and targeted therapy.